 Wednesday, January 18 from 6:00 to 7:30 p.m. at Woodland Park Zoo's Education Center

 These informational sessions include snacks and a live animal presentation!

 For more information or to RSVP, please email firstname.lastname@example.org or call 206.548.2581.

 Click here for the printable AIP Forum Flyer

 The zoo as a window to your world of learning: AIP Master’s students earn 35 total credit hours: 21 credit hours of AIP W+ courses that combine web-based instruction with experiential learning on-site at Woodland Park Zoo plus 14 credit hours of AIP Core Courses that occur on the web.
 Up to 7 credit hours from an Earth Expeditions global field course may count toward the degree.

 Convenient and flexible: Can be completed in 2.5 to 5 years part-time while working!

 Affordable: Approximately $3,671 per year for basic courses and fees!
 (Course costs are subject to annual budget approval and are subject to change.)

-Relevant: Program courses and projects integrate Washington State Science Learning Standards for inquiry-based science learning and best practices in informal science education.
+Relevant: Program courses and projects integrate Washington State Science Learning Standards for inquiry-based science learning and best practices in informal science and conservation education.